Jackson Avery: Storylines

-Avery, Meredith Grey, Cristina Yang (Sandra Oh), and Alex Karev eventually pass their boards, while Kepner fails.
+Avery, Meredith, Cristina Yang (Sandra Oh), and Alex eventually pass their boards, while Kepner fails.
 Although Avery has true feelings for her, she pushes him away because she believes that he feels guilty for having sex with her.
-In the season eight finale, Avery reveals to April that he is taking the position at Tulane Medical Center, despite feeling sick for leaving Seattle Grace Mercy West and her behind.
+In the Season 8 finale, Avery reveals to April that he is taking the position at Tulane Medical Center, despite feeling sick for leaving Seattle Grace Mercy West and her behind.
 As a celebration of the conclusion of their residencies, the former chief of surgery Richard Webber (James Pickens, Jr.) organizes his annual dinner for them.
 The eighth season ends with Avery, Karev, Kepner, and Webber waiting for Meredith and Yang.
-They are victims of an aviation accident in which Lexie Grey and eventually Mark Sloan die of their injuries.
+They are victims of an aviation accident in which Lexie, and eventually Mark die of their injuries.

 After the accident, Avery stays at Seattle Grace and continues his work in plastic surgery.
 He and Kepner continue a sexual relationship, although April is uneasy and believes she is pregnant.
 When she tells Avery, he proposes to her and she accepts, anticipating a happy wedding.
 But the pregnancy is false and the couple break up before announcing their engagement to the staff.
-As a means to avoid each other, the two doctors decide to each bring a date to Dr. Bailey's wedding, both of whom are interns.
+As a means to avoid each other, the two doctors decide to each bring a date to Dr. Miranda Bailey's (Chandra Wilson) wedding, both of whom are interns.

 After the wedding, Avery has sex in his car with his date, intern Stephanie Edwards (Jerrika Hinton).
 Shortly afterwards he tells Kepner about the incident, and she thanks him for his honesty.
 It is hinted that Avery still loves Kepner when she turns to him for dating advice and he shows jealousy.
 They re-establish a friendship.
 When the hospital faces a financial crisis, Avery's mother, Catherine, agrees to invest in the hospital via the Harper Avery foundation; but she insists that Avery be made chairman.
 The board (at Avery's suggestion) later renames the hospital as Grey Sloan Memorial Hospital.
 Kepner gets engaged to Matthew but at their wedding, Avery stands up to profess his love for her.

 Kepner chooses Avery, and they run out of her wedding together.
 When Kepner regrets her decision, Avery proposes to her and they elope.
 They keep their marriage a secret from the rest of the hospital staff, because of a new rule restricting relations among the staff.
 Avery's ex-girlfriend Stephanie feels especially betrayed because of how he left her.
 Catherine Avery is not happy about her son's eloping with Kepner, as he failed to make a prenuptial agreement to protect the Avery family fortune.
 They make up after Kepner signs such an agreement.